ijd2109/SB/README.md

 TO-DO now:
 - decide one outcome for all different models.
+- DISCUSS: functional connectivity network plot by variable importance
 - DISCUSS: random forest with structural PCs
 - DISCUSS: cross validation on hold-out set
-- DISCUSS: discuss with mvt and pab potentially redundant structural variables -To try later: clustering the 69 regions first into features, and then using those to predit CBCL and group classification.
+- DISCUSS: structural PCA loadings, and potentially redundant structural variables

+-To try later: clustering the 69 regions first into features, and then using those to predit CBCL and group classification.
 -ROC curve (pROC package)
 -compare the